juice-shop/pwning-juice-shop/part2/injection.md

 | SSTi                 | Infect the server with juicy malware by abusing arbitrary command execution.                           | ⭐⭐⭐⭐⭐⭐  |
 | User Credentials     | Retrieve a list of all user credentials via SQL Injection.                                             | ⭐⭐⭐⭐     |

+ℹ️ _Please note that some NoSQL Injection challenges described below are **not available** when running the Juice Shop in either a Docker container or on a Heroku dyno!
+The used query syntax allows any sufficiently skilled attacker to execute arbitrary code including to terminate the application process._

 #### Reconnaissance advice

 Instead of trying random attacks or go through an attack pattern list,